+Up to 14 days per calendar year.
+A resident who rents out all or any portion of their Primary Residence for a total of no more than fourteen (14) days during a calendar year is exempted from the special permit process set forth herein, but must still comply with any state law or regulation relative to Short Term Rentals and also obtain a modified certification letter as required under Section 9-306(f) of the Newburyport Code.

 Residential units contracted for hospital or convalescent stays.
 The use of a dwelling unit or portion thereof (1) under a written contract between the owner of such dwelling unit and a health-care facility, government entity, non-profit organization registered as a charitable organization with the Secretary of the Commonwealth of Massachusetts or classified by the United States Internal Revenue Services as a public charity or private foundation, or (2) for the temporary housing in such unit of natural persons who are being treated for trauma, injury, or disease, or of their family members; and

 Residential units used for furnished institutional or business stays: The use of a dwelling unit or portion thereof under a written contract between the owner of such dwelling unit and an institution or business, for the temporary housing of employees or other individuals affiliated with such institutions or business, provided, however, that the minimum duration of such stay shall be ten (10) days.

+Exception for Plum Island.
+STRUs located within the Plum Island Overlay District (PIOD) shall be subject to this Section V-G, including having to obtain a special permit; provided, however, that:

+Such STRUs may be used for any number of days (consecutive or non-consecutive);

+Such STRUs need not provide off-street parking in addition to that required for the Residential Use to which the STRU is an accessory use;

-Plum Island: STRUs located within the Plum Island Overlay District (PIOD) may be used for any number of days (consecutive or non-consecutive).
-An Operator of such STRUs need not meet any Primary Residence requirement under this Section, and is not limited in the number of STRU’s said Operator may make available within the PIOD.
+An Operator of such STRUs within the PIOD need not meet any Primary Residence requirement under this Section V-G, and is not limited in the number of STRU’s said Operator may make available within the PIOD at the same time;

+The Operator of a Home Share Rental Unit and/or Limited Share Rental Unit within an owner-occupied multifamily residential dwelling with three (3) or more dwelling units, shall be not be limited in the number Owner-Adjacent Rental Units they may offer as an STRU; and

+The Operator of an Owner-Adjacent Rental Unit need not be personally and physically present overnight at all times that such STRU is occupied.

+THAT the Zoning Ordinance be further amended to insert a new row within Section VII-B (parking requirements), as follows, with deletions double stricken-through, and additions double-underlined: